highcharts-for-python/highcharts-gantt/docs/using.rst

 `Flask <https://flask.palletsprojects.com/en/2.2.x/>`_,
 `Django <https://www.djangoproject.com/>`_,  `FastAPI <https://fastapi.tiangolo.com/>`_,
 `Pyramid <https://trypyramid.com/>`_, `Tornado <https://www.tornadoweb.org/en/stable/>`_,
-or some completely home-grown solution all Highcharts Gantt for Python needs is a place where
-`Highcharts Gantt <https://www.highcharts.com/products/gantt/>`__ JavaScript code can be executed.
+or some completely home-grown solution all Highcharts Gantt for Python needs is a place where `Highcharts Gantt <https://www.highcharts.com/products/gantt/>`__ JavaScript code can be executed.

-All of those frameworks I mentioned have their own best practices for organizing their application structures, and those should *always* take priority.
+All of those frameworks mentioned have their own best practices for organizing their application structures, and those should *always* take priority.
 Even in a data-centric application that will be relying heavily on **Highcharts Gantt for Python**, your application's core business logic will be doing most of the heavy lifting and so your